eat-sleep-code/camera.remote/README.md

 ---

-:information_source: *This application was developed using a Raspberry Pi HQ (2020) camera and Raspberry Pi Zero WH and Raspberry Pi 4B boards.
+:information_source:  &nbsp; *This application was developed using a Raspberry Pi HQ (2020) camera and Raspberry Pi Zero WH and Raspberry Pi 4B boards.
 Issues may arise if you are using either third party or older hardware.*